ProyectoXMA/First_Try/Docs/Requirements/Functional and N-Functional requirements.md

 		As a player I want simple animations after the trigger or certain events, such as the crash of the boat with an obstacle or the end of the race.
 		-Lanes
 		As a player I want boats to have their own lane to try staying in, and to slow down whenever they go out.
+		-Credits
+		As a player I want to know the developers of the game.

 ## Non-Functional requirements